-Again, this really comes down to transparency.
-Clear, direct language shows that you respect your readers, while complex language can confuse and drive away potential customers.
+Again, this comes down to transparency.
+Clear and direct language shows that you respect your readers, while complex language can confuse and drive away potential customers.

 To ensure that you’re writing clear affiliate disclosures, here are a few key points to keep in mind: